In the 90s, the Washington Post ran an ad campaign targeting non-readers, "If you don't get it [the paper], you don't

 Just as LinkedIn shows you 2nd degree connections (those who know people you know) and 3rd degree connections (those who know people who know your connections), you will appear in search results and "people you may know" lists.

-Regardless of whether you have an active account or are just getting started, LinkedIn's Student Jobs 101 is a great place to get started or get tips on how to polish your profile.
+Regardless of whether you have an active account or are just getting started, LinkedIn's LinkedIn’s Student Job Hunting Handbook Series is a great place to get started or get tips on how to polish your profile.
 For privacy purposes, there's no need to share your birthday, grades or test scores – even if you are asked.

 For more details, read LinkedIn Job Search Basics.

 In fact, there are often so many applications that many talented applicants can get overlooked.
 There are also many employers who step outside the process -- and hire those they know through their own networks -- or those who are referred to them.